Outlook emojis: How to insert smileys in Microsoft Outlook

 Option 2: Insert emojis using the “Symbol” function

-If you are less familiar with emojis and therefore don’t know the usual character combinations, you can alternatively include the smileys available in Outlook 2016 as symbols in your e-mails.
-To do this, first switch to the “Insert” tab and search for the “Symbol” entry in the menu bar.
-Then click on the “Symbol” button and then on “More Symbols” to open the menu:
+If you are less familiar with emojis and therefore don’t know the usual character combinations, you can alternatively include the Outlook smileys as symbols in your emails.
+This is how to proceed:

 Step 3: If you scroll down a bit, you will find a list of the available emojis, which are still displayed in black and white at this point.
 However, as soon as you add one of these Outlook emojis to your message, it will change into the colored version.
-To do this, select the desired emoji and press “Insert.”
+To do this, select the desired Outlook emoticon and press “Insert”.

 Option 3: Insert emojis via self-defined short code